fosslinux/live-bootstrap/parts.rst

 require much more stringent requirements on the make, GCC, binutils versions.
 However, the docs are also wrong, as the latest of the 4.9.x series does not work with our version of binutils.
-However, a much earlier 4.9.10 does (selected arbitarily, could go newer but did not test), with a small amount of patching.
+However, a much earlier 4.9.10 does (selected arbitrarily, could go newer but did not test), with a small amount of patching.
 This is also modern enough for most hardware and to cause few problems with software built in sysc.
 Secondly, the linux-libre scripts are used to deblob the kernel.
 Every other pregenerated file is appended with ``_shipped``